mdequanter/ROS2/README.md

 # ROS2
 Ros2 code

-This repository has some code for developping ROS2 code.
+This repository contains code for developing in ROS2